N8GMZ’s RFI Hunting Rig

 The power pole with RFI can be seen here on the far right.
 RFI was picked up on the guy wires going over the street as well.
 (Image: Google Maps Street View)

 Jeff, W4DD, after hearing recordings of the noise I was experiencing, said it was so bad, in his opinion, that it could be from multiple sources.
-Even knowing this beforehand I have chosen to only address the closest sources of RFI found, when those are cleared up I will revisit the issue again.
-There may be more bad power poles further away from my QTH adding to my RFI issues, but I sleep well at night knowing that I would be able to find them if they exist.
+Even knowing this beforehand I have chosen to only address the closest source of RFI found, when is cleared up I will revisit the issue again, looking for additional sources of RFI.

 Conclusion